Cherry Poppin' Daddies: Bigger Life (2019–present)

 On January 31, 2020, the Daddies released the standalone single "Faux Nice, Mock Fancy", a glam rock-styled song recorded during the Bigger Life sessions.
 In a Facebook post announcing the single, Perry detailed that he planned to release various unreleased songs as singles throughout the year as he started work on new material.
 This started with the single and video release of "Platform Shoes", another glam rock-styled song from the deluxe edition of White Teeth, Black Thoughts, in mid-March and a cover of Canadian rock band The Kings' 1980 hit "Switchin' to Glide" in mid-May.

 In an October 2022 interview, Perry revealed that he had spent much of the pandemic writing three albums worth of original material, including an all-swing album, a ska-pop-funk album and a psychobilly album.

+On July 13, 2023, the Daddies premiered the first single from an upcoming untitled album, "Lowdown Appreciator".
+On November 30, the band premiered another new single, "Kings of Swing", which was accompanied by the unveiling of the new album's title - At the Pink Rat, its album art and a projected release date of July 26, 2024.